seananderson/metafolio/inst/ms/ms.md

 *Given short-term environmental fluctuations*, conserving response diversity buffers the risk properties of an ecological portfolio (Fig. 4a).
-In our model, the mean variance of metapopulation growth rate was 2.8 times lower given balanced response diversity (full range of responses or most temperature-tolerant populations vs. conserving one half or the other).
-This increase in stability occurred despite the portfolio being comprised of warm and cool-thriving populations that were more variable on their own than populations with wide thermal-tolerance curves.
+In our model, the average variance of metapopulation growth rate was 2.8 times lower given balanced response diversity (full range of responses or most temperature-tolerant populations vs. conserving one half or the other).
+Response diversity also led to more consistent stability --- there was less spread in variance across simulated metapopulations.
+These increases in stability occurred despite the portfolios being comprised of warm and cool-thriving populations that were more variable on their own than populations with wide thermal-tolerance curves.
 We can see the mechanism behind these portfolio properties by inspecting example population time series (Fig. 4c, d).
 If only the upper or lower half of response diversity is